andriniaina/andriniaina.github.io/cv/cv_en.markdown

 **.NET Technical Leader for the commodities department (SGCIB/CTY) of the Société Générale**

 I was called back to SGCIB/CTY to help on the FRTB project (Fondamental Review of the Trading Book).
-FRTB (aka Basel III) is a set of laws that will define the new market risk capital rules, starting from Jan 2020.
+FRTB (aka Basel IV) is a set of laws that will define the new market risk capital rules, starting from Jan 2020.
 These new rules would require 10x more computations.

 Strong technical and functional challenges to adapt the legacy risk computation engine in order to be scalable.